 Q: What would be your advice to the next Mrs Sri Lanka?

-A: The first thing these lovely women need to remember is that you won’t get anywhere without your husband’s support.
-So get his blessings.
 There will be a lot of people trying to steer you in various directions.
 Be true to yourself, make choices that will keep not only yourself happy but your family too.
 Be strong and focus on the ultimate goal… your dream.